hyperledger/identus-cloud-agent/tests/integration-tests/README.md

-    │   ├── abilities -> contains the abilities of the actors │   ├── common -> contains the common classes (test constants and helper functions) │   ├── config -> contains the configuration classes (Hoplite) │   ├── features -> contains the features implementation steps │   ├── interactions -> contains the interactions of the actors │   └── runners -> contains the test runners to execute the tests └── resources -> contains the test resources
+    │   ├── abilities -> contains the abilities of the actors │   ├── common -> contains the common classes (test constants and helper functions) │   ├── config -> contains the configuration classes (Hoplite) │   ├── interactions -> contains the interactions of the actors │   ├── models -> contains the models
+    │   ├── steps -> contains the features implementation steps
+    └── resources -> contains the test resources
         ├── configs -> contains the test configuration files ├── containers -> contains the Docker Compose files to start the test environment